adugnag/gee_s1_ard/README.md

             'VH' - selects the VH polarization.<br/>
             "VVVH' - selects both the VV and VH polarization for processing.<br/>
 ORBIT:  The orbits to include. (string: BOTH, ASCENDING or DESCENDING)<br/>
-GEOMETRY: The region to include imagery within.<br/>
+GEOMETRY: The region to include imagery within.
 The user can interactively draw a bounding box within the map window or define the edge coordinates.<br/>
 APPLY_BORDER_NOISE_CORRECTION: (Optional) true or false options to apply additional Border noise correction:<br/>
 APPLY_SPECKLE_FILTERING: (Optional) true or false options to apply speckle filter<br/>
 SPECKLE_FILTER: Type of speckle filtering to apply (String).
 If the APPLY_SPECKLE_FILTERING parameter is true then the selected speckle filter type will be used.<br/>